mqsaud/zedspices/README.md

 ### Further Testing
 - Browsers
 The website was tested on Chrom, Firefox, Cclean, Edge, Opera and InternetExplorer.
 It is working great on all browsers.
 Only InternetExplorer does not support webP image format.
-To show the webP based hero image following code is added in base.html.
+To show the webP based images following code is added in base.html.
 ![image](static/images/ie-code.jpg)

 ### Chrom Lighthouse Result